<?xml version="1.0" encoding="UTF-8"?>

 <link>http://www.gopherillustrated.org</link>

-<description>more than a magazine - a collectible in motion.</description>
+<description>More than a magazine - A collectible in motion.</description>

 <sy:updatePeriod>hourly</sy:updatePeriod>